luigipino/s2ipt/README.md

 This is s2ipt tool README file. <br/><br/>
-s2ipt is a lightweight python-engine whose aim is to translate Snort community rules into iptables ones. <br/>
+s2ipt is a lightweight python-engine whose aim is to translate Snort community rules into iptables ones. <br/><br/>
+The Team:

+Luigi Pino (University of Sannio BN IT)
+Luciano Ocone (University of Sannio BN IT)
+Alessandro Esposito (University of Sannio BN IT)
+Team Leader: Ing.
+Antonio Pirozzi (University of Sannio BN IT)
+Supervisor: Prof. Aaron C. Visaggio (University of Sannio BN IT)

 First of all, you have to run './install.sh' script to set up the environment for s2ipt, as superuser. <br/><br/>
 	**# ./install.sh** <br/><br/>
 If your system doesn't recognize the script as executable, run 'chmod +x install.sh' and then retry. <br/><br/>